 Try to record using a tripod, unless you want to intentionally give the scene an unstabilized feel (a resource many filmmakers use).

-Make as many variations of shoots, angels and perspectives as you can.
+Make as many variations of shoots, angles and perspectives as you can.
 This is important not only to give dynamism to your story but it will also help you a lot when editing.
 Having as much material as you can will make things easier when editing.

 Avoid using zoom and instead leave that to post-production.
 Try to film in the best possible quality so later on you will be able to arrange things while editing.
 If, for example, you want to shoot a closeup, then come as close as you can to the actor or object, instead of zooming in.